Trustpilot

 Staff at Oyster’s head office and in-country will be responsible for your safety and welfare while you are at the project.
 This will start from the moment you are picked up from the airport until the time you are dropped back there.
 Before and after these times, you will be outside Oyster’s responsibility and should make sure that you act safely and avoid risk.
 This is also true if you choose to leave the project during your time off.
 We will give you plenty of guidance and advice about this.

-Join a volunteer holiday adventure to South Africa, where you will spend one week as volunteers on this stunning elephant reserve.
-Not only will you join a group of like-minded people over the age of 40, you will also enjoy getting to know the elephant herd, help to care for the ellies, assist with the research tasks and enjoy seeing the elephants frolicking in their natural habitat.
+This is al all inclusive adventure to South Africa, where you will spend one or two weeks as a volunteers on this stunning elephant reserve.
+Not only will you join a group of like-minded people over the age of 40, you will also enjoy get to know the elephant herd, help to care for the ellies, assist with the research tasks and enjoy seeing the elephants frolicking in their natural habitat.

 Included in your trip: